analytiq-hub/sigagent.github.io/chatgpt/_posts/2022-12-13-chatgpt-learns-arithmetic.md

 layout: post
 ---

-Turns out ChatGPT can learn high level arithmetic concepts through Q&A with the user.
+Turns out [ChatGPT](https://openai.com/blog/chatgpt/) can learn high level arithmetic concepts through Q&A with the user.

 Initially, it factored 3136 into primes incorectly.
 And it mistakely thought a^m * b^n = (a * b)^(m * n).

-After more prompting, it figured out the correct answers.
+After prompting, it figured out the correct answers.

-Answers were provided by the OpenAI [ChatGPT](https://openai.com/blog/chatgpt/).

 ---